-The Spectrum is offered by the Commission on a technology neutral basis.
-However, for roll-out of services, the Commission intends to follow the International Telecommunication Union (ITU) recommendation setting aside Spectrum in the 2.6GHz band for the provision of Advanced wireless broadband services.
+The Spectrum is offered by the Commission on a technology neutral basis and can be used to provide any telecommunications services.
+For roll-out of services, the Commission intends to follow the International Telecommunication Union (ITU) recommendation setting aside Spectrum in the 2.6GHz band for the provision of advanced wireless broadband services.